 Erosion of the Lake Michigan shoreline has been occurring for the past 14,000 years.
-The first man to see the shore would have seen much the same steep, rapidly eroding bluffs that characterize the region today, but he could not have considered the erosion of the bluffs to be a problem.
-It became a problem only when man decided to occupy the bluffs on a permanent basis and to attempt to oppose or alter the natural processes at work along the shore.
+The first man to see the shore would have seen much the same steep, rapidly eroding bluffs that characterize the region today, but he would not have considered the erosion of the bluffs to be a problem.
+It became a problem only when man decided to occupy the bluffs on a permanent basis, and to attempt to oppose or alter the natural processes at work along the shore.
 The energy available to these processes is enormous, and it is not surprising that man's attempts to oppose nature have, for the most part, been unsuccessful.
 In the long run, most if not all of the present coast will be taken by the lake.
-The question is not if this will happen, but rather, how soon.
+The question is not if, but rather how soon.

-The coast of Lake Michigan is, and has always been characterized by extremely rapid erosion, and it probably never should have been the site of extensive residential development.
-It has become obvious that it is a prime responsibility of government to prevent, if possible, further development of the shoreline in regions vulnerable to rapid erosion, in the same way that development has been restricted in floodplain areas.
-The zoning and setback requirements that all counties and many local units of government have recently adopted reflect a growing awareness of this fact (Figure 17).
+The coast of Lake Michigan is, and has always been, characterized by extremely rapid erosion, and it probably never should have been the site of extensive residential development.
+It has become obvious that it is a prime responsibility of government to prevent, if possible, further development of the shoreline in regions vulnerable to rapid erosion in the same way it has restricted development in flood plain areas.
+The zoning and setback requirements that all counties and many local units of government have recently adopted reflect a growing awareness of this fact (Figure 14).

-A major problem concerning zoning of the lakeshore is that there is not at the present time a sufficient body of factual information on the geologic, hydrologic, and geotechnical or engineering conditions along the lake to allow rational decisions as to the stringency of zoning necessary along the various segments of the coast.
-On one hand, zoning must assure that development does not take place in areas in which geologic hazards such as extremely rapid erosion or very unstable bluffs are present.
-At the same time, zoning should not be so stringent as to preclude development of areas that will be safe for periods far exceeding the expected life of the proposed development.
+A major problem concerning zoning of the lake shore is that there is not at the present time a sufficiently good body of factual information on the geologic, hydrologic, and geotechnical or engineering conditions along the lake to allow rational decisions as to the stringency of zoning necessary along the various segments of the coast.
+On one hand, zoning must assure that development does not take place in areas in which the geologic hazards are high.
+At the same time, zoning should not be so stringent as to preclude development of areas which will be safe for periods far exceeding the expected life of the proposed development.

-Another major problem, and one that is in many ways more important, is that of protecting those already in residence along the lake.
-Areas in which the hazards are high should be delineated as rapidly as possible, and every effort should be made to encourage residents of these areas to vacate the properties.
-In the same way, areas in which attempts to stabilize the bluffs and halt erosion would not be economically or physically feasible should also be identified and the residents told of the situation before large sums of money are unwisely spent.
+Another major problem, and one which is in many ways more important, is that of protecting those already in residence along the lake.
+Areas in which the hazards are high should be delineated as rapidly as possible and every effort be made to encourage residents of these areas to vacate the properties.
+In the same way, areas in which attempts to stabilize the bluffs and balt erosion would not be economically or physically feasible should also be identified and the residents told of the situation before large sums of money are squandered.

 It is apparent that a comprehensive geologic and engineering study of the shoreline would be of great value.
 Such a study could pinpoint the areas of high risk, prevent ineffective and wasteful construction along the shore, help retain on the tax roles property that might otherwise be lost through overly restrictive zoning, and above all, provide the basis for rational planning concerning the zoning and management of the shoreline.
-Such a study is now being planned in conjunction with the Coastal Zone Management Program.
+Such a study is badly needed.